The doctors can perform minor surgeries including biopsies, removal of skin lesions and some skin cancers, and removal of cysts.

 Australia has the highest rates of skin cancer in the world.
 Early detection of skin cancer is the best prevention.

-Our skin cancer doctors perform comprehensive, full body skin checks.
+The skin cancer doctors perform comprehensive, full body skin checks.
 Skin spots can appear anywhere on the body and a thorough skin check involves getting undressed down to your underwear.
 This enables the doctor to perform a full skin examination, checking for sunspots or other skin cancer concerns.
 Our purpose-built consultation rooms offer privacy curtains and modesty sheets for your comfort.

-If you have a particular skin spot that you have only just noticed or one that is causing you particular concern, you can see one of our skin cancer doctors to just get that spot checked, particularly if you have only recently had a full skin check and are not yet due another.
+If you have a particular skin spot that you have only just noticed or one that is causing you particular concern, you can see one of the skin cancer doctors to just get that spot checked, particularly if you have only recently had a full skin check and are not yet due another.
 You can elect to have a shorter appointment for a spot check only.